Best Programming Languages to Learn

 JavaScript

 JavaScript operates alongside HTML and CSS as one of the core languages of the internet.
-In use since 1996, JavaScript is fast, simple, and has cross-platform uses.
+In use since 1996, JavaScript is fast, simple for beginners, and has cross-platform uses.
 Originally designed just for web use, JavaScript is now part of some servers and applications.

 Coders can write JavaScript as a separate file or embed it in other code.
 You can find JavaScript in multimedia applications and animation, creating an interactive experience for users.